yohayt/Advice_Provision_in_Teleoperation_of_Autonomous_Vehicles/README.md

 Source code and video examples for paper **Advice Provision in Teleoperation of Autonomous Vehicles**.
-Authors: Yohai Trabelsim, Or Shabat, Joel Lanir, Oleg Maksimov and Sarit Kraus.
+Authors: Yohai Trabelsi, Or Shabat, Joel Lanir, Oleg Maksimov and Sarit Kraus.

 Running instructions: